VIP: Vision Instructed Pre-training for Robotic Manipulation: Experiments

-To fully evaluate the effectiveness of our proposed techniques, we design three real-robot tasks and three simulated tasks based on the aforementioned experiment platforms.

-\textbf{Real-robot tasks}.
-The real-robot tasks are designed for analyzing the capabilities of VIRT from different perspectives.
-As depicted in Fig.~\ref{Fig: real_robot_tasks}, the three tasks are named as Pour Blueberries, Open the Lid, and Clean the Table, respectively.
+\textbf{Evaluation tasks}.
+To fully evaluate the effectiveness of our proposed techniques, we design three real-robot tasks and three simulated tasks.
+As depicted in Fig.~\ref{Fig: real_robot_tasks}, the three real-robot tasks include Pour Blueberries, Open the Lid, and Clean the Table.
 We collect 100 demonstrations of data for every task.

-In the Pour Blueberries task, the robot needs to remove the juicer cup from the juicer and place it on the table.
+In the Pour Blueberries task, the robot needs to first remove the juicer cup from the juicer and place it on the table.
 Then, the robot picks up the plate containing blueberries and pours all blueberries into the juicer cup.
-Finally, the plate is returned back to the table.
-This task is to measure the long-term multi-object manipulation ability of policies, and diverse kinds of actions are required in this task.

 For the Open the Lid task, the robot uses a robotic hand to hold a bottle with a tightly screwed lid.
 The another hand first needs to grasp the lid.
 After a series of twists, the robot gradually unscrews and removes the lid from the bottle.
-This task tests the dexterous manipulation capability of policies.

-Within the Clean the Table task, three plates of different colors and a small cabinet are positioned on a table.
+In the Clean the Table task, three plates of different colors and a small cabinet are positioned on a table.
 The robot is required to move the plates onto the cabinet in a color order that is randomly specified during test.
-The orders are different among various trials.
-This task is to verify the instruction following performance of policies.

-\textbf{Simulation tasks}.
-The three real-robot tasks are quite challenging and some policies could get zero success rates.
-To analyze these policies more sufficiently, we devise three simulation tasks of varying difficulty levels, namely Move a Single Box, Transport the Specified Box, and Stack the Specified Boxes.
-The three tasks are visualized in Fig.~\ref{Fig: simulator_tasks}.
-We collect 50 demonstrations for the first task due to its lower difficulty and 100 demonstrations for each of the other two tasks.
+The three tasks test the multi-step operation, precise manipulation, and instruction following capabilities of policies, respectively.